-In the 1930s and 1940s, the WPA commissioned a series of national parks posters to encourage the public to explore U.S. parklands.
-Inspired by the iconic designs, photographer Rob Decker is building a collection of national park posters ($35) created in a similar style using shots he’s captured as he travels to each of the national parks (he’s been to 43 out of 61 so far).
-Printed on recycled stock with soy-based inks, his most popular posters include prints from Yellowstone, Arches, and Grand Teton.
+In the 1930s and 1940s, the WPA commissioned a series of national park posters to encourage the public to explore U.S. parklands.
+Inspired by the iconic designs, photographer Rob Decker is building a collection of national park posters ($40) created in a similar style using shots he’s captured as he travels to each of the national parks.
+Printed on recycled stock with soy-based inks, his most popular posters include prints from Yellowstone, Yosemite, and Grand Teton.
 Decker donates 10 percent of his annual profits to various conservancies and organizations that support the U.S. national park system.

 If you’re looking for reproductions of the original WPA designs, Ranger Doug’s Enterprises sells silkscreen serigraph posters ($45) and also donates 1 percent of gross sales back to various national park projects.

-This article originally appeared online on August 23, 2018; it was updated on February 28, 2019, to include current information.
+This article originally appeared online in August 2018; it was updated in April 2021, and again on April 14, 2022, to include current information.